Hierarchical Prompting Assists Large Language Model on Web Navigation: Experiment

 \section{Experiment}

-\paragraph{Dataset} We test \ours on Webshop \cite{yao2022webshop}, a real-world scale e-commerce benchmark where the agent interacts with an Amazon-style website to purchase products described by some NL descriptions~(\eg ``Find me black e-reader with price lower than 270.00 dollars'').
+\paragraph{Dataset} We test \ours on Webshop \cite{yao2022webshop}, a real-world scale E-commerce benchmark where the agent interacts with an Amazon-style website to purchase products described by some NL descriptions~(\eg \textit{``Find me black e-reader with price lower than 270 dollars''}).
 In this benchmark, the agent can perform three actions: \begin{enumerate*}[label=(\theenumi)] \item \texttt{search[...]} with a text-based query \item \texttt{click[...]} any interactable web element \item \texttt{think[...]} the current situation and make further movements \end{enumerate*}.
 The \texttt{think} action, which does not change the state, is adopted from \react~\cite{yao2022react}.
-Webshop presents a significant challenge for intelligent agents with its large-scale and diverse product catalog, consisting of 1,181,436 unique products, each with its own distinct features, resulting in a highly complex and varied state space.
-We used text rich setting of Webshop on the full product space plus, and sampled a fixed 500 trajectory for experiments.\footnote{Different from \citet{yao2022react}, we retain the complexity of the web pages and do not manually limit the search results to top $3$.}
+Webshop is challenging for intelligent agents due to its large-scale and diverse product catalog, consisting of $1,181,436$ unique products, each with its own distinct features, resulting in a highly complex and varied state space.\footnote{We utilized the text-rich settings of the Webshop on the entire product space and sampled a consistent 500 trajectories for our experiments.
+Unlike \cite{yao2022react}, we kept the webpage complexities and did not restrict search results to the top three.
+The trajectory generation code is in Appendix \ref{sec:appendix-env-code}.}

+\paragraph{Task Score Calculation} We follow ~\cite{yao2022webshop} to calculate the task scores.
+If a trajectory ends with buying a product, it will be assigned a score between zero and one, denoting the percentage of required attributes satisfied by the product.
+A score of 1.0 indicates a successful trajectory, while a 0.0 marks a failure.
+However, as a special case, if a trajectory either produces $k$ consecutive invalid actions or exceeds the max length, it will be terminated and assigned a score of 0.0.